back

 Most rental scams occur with prospective renters looking for a new place.
 This is another thing to keep in mind when paying rent money in cash.
 Because cash usually doesn’t involve a paper trail, scammers can easily take advantage of prospective tenants.
 A few red flags include:

-• Asking for a deposit or first month’s rent even before a rental contract is signed.
+Asking for a deposit before a contract is signed | Requesting a deposit or the first month’s rent before signing a rental contract could indicate a potential scam or unscrupulous practices. |

 To protect yourself from these scams, make sure you meet your landlord in person, thoroughly vet the rental listing, and see the property in person.

-Other Ways of Paying Rent?
+Other Ways of Paying Rent

 For all the reasons listed above, cash payments are not recommended for rent.
 If your landlord is not requiring cash payments, you should definitely consider a different payment method.
 The good news is that there are many other alternatives you can use which make paying rent fast, safe, and accessible.
 Here are some other options to cash payments when taking care of your monthly rent: